seme4/ssi-consultancy/DeployerDeveloperReview.md

   - [Creating Releases](https://help.github.com/articles/creating-releases/)
   - [Release Your Software](https://github.com/blog/1547-release-your-software)

----

-## Decide which operating systems are to be supported
+### Decide which operating systems are to be supported

-The deployers guide should state what operating systems are supported, and also what others sameAs Lite is known to run on (e.g. from existing deployers).
+The deployers guide should state what operating systems are supported, and also what others sameAs Lite is known to run on.

----

-## Decide which Apache versions, and other web servers, are to be supported
+### Decide which Apache versions, and other web servers, are to be supported

 .htaccess uses: